 - Pillar II grants typically range from €4-€15 million.

-Funds from this grant must be used to support U of T PIs to build or strengthen international partnerships that are intended to build towards a Horizon Europe proposal/collaboration.
+Funds from this grant must be used to support U of T PIs in building or strengthening international partnerships that are intended to build towards a Horizon Europe proposal/collaboration.

-If you have questions, please be in touch with Elina Tulla, Research Officer, Office of the Vice-President, International at elina.tulla@utoronto.ca.??
+If you have questions, please get in touch with Elina Tulla, Research Officer, Office of the Vice-President, International at elina.tulla@utoronto.ca.??

 Faculty are encouraged to review U of T’s safeguarding research resources when developing their proposals.